 Broomfield’s Coexistence with Wildlife Policy identifies coyote hazing as one of many strategies to reduce or prevent conflicts between humans and coyotes.
-Coyote hazing activities are also a key component of the ongoing Denver Metro Area Coyote Behavior Study.
+Coyote hazing activities are also a key component of the Denver Metro Area Coyote Behavior Study.

 Broomfield encourages residents to practice low-intensity hazing on their own private property, in their neighborhoods, or in other locations throughout the community when coyotes are too close so that coyote conflicts can be prevented.